 If you experience pain while biting down or chewing food, that is another classic root canal warning sign.
 Because your tooth’s protective enamel has been worn down and the pulp tissue is rotting, the tooth becomes very sensitive and loses a lot of its strength.
 In more advanced cases the tooth could get loose, making it even more touchy and painful.

 Tooth decay and infections go hand in hand with gum disease.
-If your gums begin to bleed or become swollen, there’s a good chance that one of your tooths has become compromised.
+If your gums begin to bleed or become swollen, there’s a good chance that one of your teeth have become compromised.
 If you brush your teeth and notice blood afterwards, that’s a sign that your gums have been weakened.

 Do you have any pains in your mouth that wear out their welcome?
 Persistent and lingering pain is a major indicator that you need to get a root canal.
 If you feel pain that doesn’t go away after ten seconds, odds are good that you have an infected tooth that is in desperate need of a root canal.

-Want to know more root canal warning signs and how you can prevent them?
+Want to know more signs you need a root canal and how you can prevent them?
 Give Dental Specialty Associates a call at 602-795-5995.